awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 **Report**
 Specify whether you want S3 Batch Operations to generate a completion report\.
 If you request a job\-completion report, you must also provide the parameters for the report in this element\.
 The necessary information includes the bucket where you want to store the report, the format of the report, whether you want the report to include the details of all tasks or only failed tasks, and an optional prefix string\.

-**Tags \(Optional\)**
+**Tags \(optional\)**
 You can label and control access to your S3 Batch Operations jobs by adding *tags*\.
 Tags can be used to identify who is responsible for a Batch Operations job\.
 You can create jobs with tags attached to them, and you can add tags to jobs after you create them\.
 For example, you could grant an IAM user permission to invoke `CreateJob` provided that the job is created with the tag `"Department=Finance"`\.
 For more information, see [Controlling access and labeling jobs using tags](batch-ops-job-tags.md)\.

-**Description \(Optional\)**
+**Description \(optional\)**
 To track and monitor your job, you can also provide a description of up to 256 characters\.
 Amazon S3 includes this description whenever it returns information about a job or displays job details on the Amazon S3 console\.
 You can then easily sort and filter jobs according to the descriptions that you assigned\.
 Descriptions don't need to be unique, so you can use descriptions as categories \(for example, "Weekly Log Copy Jobs"\) to help you track groups of similar jobs\.

 ## Specifying a manifest<a name="specify-batchjob-manifest"></a>

  A manifest is an Amazon S3 object that lists object keys that you want Amazon S3 to act upon\.
 To create a manifest for a job, you specify the manifest object key, ETag, and optional version ID\.
 The contents of the manifest must be URL encoded\.
-Manifests that use server\-side encryption with customer\-provided keys \(SSE\-C\) and server\-side encryption with AWS Key Management Service \(SSE\-KMS\) customer master keys \(CMKs\) are not supported\.
+Manifests that use server\-side encryption with customer\-provided keys \(SSE\-C\) and server\-side encryption with AWS Key Management Service \(SSE\-KMS\) AWS KMS keys are not supported\.
 Your manifest must contain the bucket name, object key, and optionally, the object version for each object\.
 Any other fields in the manifest are not used by S3 Batch Operations\.

 You can specify a manifest in a create job request using one of the following two formats\.
 + Amazon S3 inventory report — Must be a CSV\-formatted Amazon S3 inventory report\.
 You must specify the `manifest.json` file that is associated with the inventory report\.
 For more information about inventory reports, see [ Amazon S3 inventory](storage-inventory.md)\.
 If the inventory report includes version IDs, S3 Batch Operations operates on the specific object versions\.